"There is no love sincerer than the love of food."

 - George Bernard Shaw

 And if you happen to be in India, then you have an endless scope to satiate this love.
 That's because the variety of food that India has to offer is simply mind-boggling.
-From the spiciest of dishes to the most bland preparations, every state has something different to offer.
+From the spiciest and richest of dishes to the most humble preparations, every state has something different to offer.
 Here are 29 recipes from the 29 states of India that every mother would want you to try.

 1. Misal Pav, Maharashtra